Coded Data Rebalancing for Decentralized Distributed Databases: Coded Data Rebalancing for node addition

 \begin{example} \textbf{Initialisation:} Consider a system with $K=4$ nodes with replication factor $r=2$ designed as per Lemma \ref{distributedDatabase}.
 Each bit is stored at a set of $2$ nodes uniformly at random from the set of $4$ nodes.
 This ensures that the replication factor of every bit is $2$.
 The collection of bits stored at every node is indexed by the set of nodes where it is not stored.
 For instance, at node indexed by $1$, the collection of bits indexed by $W_{23},W_{24}$ and $W_{34}$ will be stored.

 \textbf{Rebalancing for node addition: } Let a new node indexed by $5$ be added to the system.
 Since the new node arrives without any data in its storage, the expected number of bits stored in the new node is $0$.
 To restore the balanced state condition in the database we perform the coded data rebalancing scheme for node addition.
-According to the scheme, each bit in the collection of bits stored across the pre-existing nodes is allowed to choose a box from a set of $(K+1)$ boxes.
-For example, each bit from the collection of bits indexed by $W_{23}$ is allowed to choose a box from a set of boxed labelled by $W_{[1,23]},W_{[4,23]},W_{[5,23]},W_{[2,53]}$ and $W_{3,25}$.
+According to the scheme, each bit in the collection of bits stored across the pre-existing nodes is allowed to choose a box from a set of $r=2$ boxes chosen with probability $\frac{1}{K+1}=\frac{1}{5}$, or choose to be not in any of the 2 boxes with probability $\frac{3}{5}$.
+For example, each bit from the collection of bits indexed by $W_{23}$ is allowed to choose a box with probability $\frac{1}{5}$ from a set of boxes labelled by $W_{[1,23]}$ and $W_{[4,23]}$.
 The bits that choose the same box are called as packet and they are indexed by the label of the box they have chosen in common.

 We perform transmissions according to Algorithm \ref{add trans algo}.
 If we consider node $1$, for $\boldsymbol{m}=\{2,3\}, \{2,4\}, \{3,4\}$ it transmits packets indexed by $W_{1,23}, W_{1,24}$ and $W_{1,34}$ respectively to the new node and deletes them from its own storage.
 Similarly every pre-existing node $k \in [4]$ sends $3$ transmissions.
 Thus, the new node $4$ fills its storage with the transmissions received from the pre-existing nodes.